-Blac Chyna Shares A Birthday Message To Ex Rob Kardashian On Instagram
+Blac Chyna Shares A Birthday Message To Her Ex, Rob Kardashian, On Instagram

-Blac Chyna and Rob Kardashian have reportedly declared peace with each other for the sake of their daughter Dream.
+Blac Chyna and Rob Kardashian have reportedly declared peace with each other for the sake of their daughter, Dream.

 The former couple has had ups and downs since beginning their relationship in 2016.
-Much of their drama was documented on both Keeping Up with the Kardashians and their short-lived reality show Rob & Chyna.
-However, Us Weekly reports that the aspiring rapper is on good terms with her ex-fiance, and took to Instagram to prove it.
-Chyna reportedly shared a text photo on her Instagram Stories to celebrate her baby daddy in a short but kind way.
+Much of their drama was documented on both Keeping Up With the Kardashians and their short-lived reality show, Rob & Chyna.
+However, Us Weekly reports that the rapper is on good terms with her ex-fiance, and took to Instagram to prove it.

+Chyna reportedly shared a text photo on her Instagram Stories to celebrate her ex-boyfriend in a short, but kind way.
 The black background consisted of a single line of text with Chyna wishing her ex a special day.
 The image also included a shamrock and a smiley face emoji surrounded by hearts, as the 32-year-old designer’s birthday falls on St. Patrick’s Day.

-Chyna and Kardashian’s romance stunned the public when they first appeared together in January 2016.
-Chyna, who was friends with Kardashian’s sister Kim, had previously dated and had her now 6-year-old son King with rapper Tyga.
-Shortly after Tyga and Chyna split, he began dating a then 18-year-old Kylie Jenner.
-While many speculated Chyna’s motives for dating the Arthur George designer, the two were engaged just months after dating each other.
-In May 2016, it was announced that the pair were expecting their first child together.
-The Lashed Cosmetics creator gave birth to their daughter Dream in December of that year.
+Chyna and Kardashian’s romance stunned the public when they first appeared together in January of 2016.
+Chyna, who was friends with Kardashian’s sister, Kim, had previously dated and had her now 6-year-old son, King, with rapper Tyga.
+Shortly after Tyga and Chyna split, he began dating a then-18-year-old Kylie Jenner.

+While many speculated Chyna’s motives for dating the Arthur George sock designer, the two were engaged just months after dating each other.
+In May, 2016, it was announced that the pair were expecting their first child together.
+The Lashed Cosmetics creator gave birth to their daughter, Dream, in December of that year.
 However, the couple split shortly after.

 Maybe Rob Kardashian and Blac Chyna get along after all. https://t.co/43sPW8emAz pic.twitter.com/lot5wZjXnK